 Meeting of Minds | Coincidence, synchronicity or luck

 During his haphazard journey, John attended many events, exhibitions and locations, allowing himself to drift with the flow rather than dictate or seek an outcome.
-This took him to many interesting places, discover numerous insights and meet some fascinating people, including Gillian Harwood, who would lead the project to Great Yarmouth, a down-at-heel Norfolk coastal town.
+This took him to many interesting places, discovered numerous insights and met some fascinating people, including Gillian Harwood, who would lead the project to Great Yarmouth, a down-at-heel Norfolk coastal town.

 Great Yarmouth | Gillian Harwood's story